The main assets for project finance in Japan are power plants and public infrastructure.

 Project finance lenders normally safeguard their step-in rights through a combination of (1) security interests created over most of the assets and rights in connection with the project, and (2) reservation of rights to assign project-related contracts to the project finance lenders or designated third parties.
 In exercising its step-in rights in the event of a default, a project finance lender will first try to assign the project to a third party that it has designated, with voluntary cooperation by the project company and its sponsors using the pressure of the step-in rights.
 If the project company and its sponsors are not cooperative, the project finance lender will unilaterally exercise its step-in rights, which may include foreclosure of security interests.

 Generally, in a bankruptcy proceeding or a civil rehabilitation proceeding, secured creditors may still foreclose their perfected security interests outside the bankruptcy or civil rehabilitation proceeding and collect the proceeds of foreclosure.
-However, in a corporate rehabilitation proceeding that is applicable to stock companies (not limited liability companies), secured creditors may not exercise their security interests outside the corporate rehabilitation proceeding.
+However, in a corporate rehabilitation proceeding that is applicable to joint stock corporations (not limited liability companies), secured creditors may not exercise their security interests outside the corporate rehabilitation proceeding.

 VIII SOCIO-ENVIRONMENTAL ISSUES